sanket1035/GSTbillingApp/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ---
-Built with ❤️ for Small Businesses.
+Built with ❤️ by Sanket Chaudhari for Small Businesses.